y19818/web3.py/docs/ens_overview.rst

 ::

-    ns.setup_address('jasoncarver.eth')
+    ns.setup_address('jasoncarver.vns')

 You can claim arbitrarily deep subdomains. *Gas costs scale up with the number of subdomains!*

 ::

-    ns.setup_address('supreme.executive.power.derives.from.a.mandate.from.the.masses.jasoncarver.eth')
+    ns.setup_address('supreme.executive.power.derives.from.a.mandate.from.the.masses.jasoncarver.vns')

 Wait for the transaction to be mined, then:

 ::

-    assert ns.address('supreme.executive.power.derives.from.a.mandate.from.the.masses.jasoncarver.eth') == \
+    assert ns.address('supreme.executive.power.derives.from.a.mandate.from.the.masses.jasoncarver.vns') == \
         '0x5B2063246F2191f18F2675ceDB8b28102e957458'

 Allow people to find your name using your address